 Murder Charges Come with Some of the Most Devastating Consequences.
 Don’t Hesitate.
 Talk to a San Diego Murder Lawyer, Today!

 Murder charges are complex, and in some cases, can be avoided with a proper defense.
 As mentioned above, numerous types of homicides can occur, and before a jury can convict you for murder, the prosecution must prove things such as state of mind, motive, and more.
 Regardless of whether you used a firearm, any other weapon, or were impaired by drugs or alcohol, don’t settle for a public defender or a lawyer without the experience.
 With over 20 years of experience defending clients from criminal charges, talk to us.
 You can reduce or even avoid potential jail time.
-Call now for a free consultation.

 Call For Consultation